mmcken3/cufixit/README.md

 that is simple and easy to use.

 # Getting Started
 We have developed a react-native mobile application for submitting the request to the university.
 Login to the add, upload or take a picture, add a description, select type of issue and description then you are ready to submit.
+Once someone has submitted a request the type of issue, building where the issue is, image they chose, and their user name will be submitted to the database.
+The application will then determine based off of the building and type of issue who to contact and will email the contact for that issue type with all of the information.

 # CUFixIt API